seanreed1111/sql-recipes/recipes.md

 | Les Deux Soeurs   | NE    |
 +-------------------+-------+
 If you want to see the full state names rather than abbreviations, exploit the one-to-one relationship that exists between the two that is enumerated in the states table.
-Join that table to the painting table as follows, using the abbreviation values that are com- mon to the two tables: mysql> SELECT painting.title, states.name AS state FROM painting INNER JOIN states ON painting.state = states.abbrev ORDER BY state;
+Join that table to the painting table as follows, using the abbreviation values that are com- mon to the two tables:
+SELECT painting.title, states.name AS state
+FROM painting INNER JOIN states ON painting.state = states.abbrev
+ORDER BY state;
 +-------------------+----------+